-Carolyn Longstreth is served as a board director of the Environmental Action Committee of West Marin (EAC) for 9 years and is currently the Secretary of the California Native Plant Society.
-She is an avid birder and the creator of the CD, Birding By Ear at Point Reyes.
-She taught classes on birdsong at an Audubon Center in Connecticut, and more recently at last year’s Point Reyes Birding and Nature Festival.
+Carolyn Longstreth served as a Director of the Environmental Action Committee of West Marin (EAC) board for nine years and is one of the co-founders of the Point Reyes Birding & Nature Festival.
+She is currently on the board of Marin Chapter of the California Native Plant Society.
+She is an avid birder and the creator of the Birding by Ear at Point Reyes 2-CD set.
+She has taught classes on birdsong at Audubon Center in Connecticut and at past Point Reyes Birding & Nature Festivals.

 Lorraine Parsons is the lead Vegetation/Wetland Ecologist at Point Reyes National Seashore for the past 17 years.
 She was the project leader for the Giacomini Wetland Restoration Project, which was completed in 2008.
 After that, she managed the Abbotts Lagoon Coastal Dune Restoration Project, which is restoring approximately 300 acres of coastal dune north of Abbotts Lagoon.
 She has also worked on several other wetland and dune restoration projects in the Seashore.

-Bill Walker is a Bay Area wildlife photographer who has been photographing wild birds and their environment since 2003.
+Bill Walker Bill Walker is a Bay Area wildlife photographer who has been photographing wild birds and their environment since 2003.
 He has taught photography for Santa Clara Valley Audubon Society and the Coastside Land Trust.
-His work is published on flickr, at birdwalker.com, and in his annual BirdWalker wall calendar.
+His work is published on Flicker, at birdwalker.com and in his annual BirdWalker wall calendar.

 Jim White is an avid birder.
-He graduated as a chemical engineer from Iowa State University in 1962, and has worked in the field of general contracting.
-He also enjoys hiking, camping, biking, and skiing.
+He graduated as a chemical engineer from Iowa State University in 1962 and has worked in the field of general contracting.
+He also enjoys hiking, camping, and biking.